LIONisaQT/juicy-shmup/README.md

 Juicy Shmup is, at its core, a top-down shoot 'em up.
 Taking inspiration from [Juicy Breakout](http://grapefrukt.com/f/games/juicy-breakout/), I wanted to build a simple game that felt satisfying to play.
 That means crisp sounds, particle effects, screen shake, and all that good stuff--all while keeping the core loop the same.

-## Key Features
+## Key Features (or at least, stuff I want to implement soon)

-* Satisfying camera shake
+* Satisfying camera shake, juiced by math
-* Tons of particle effects combined with Box2DLights
+* Tons of particle effects, combined with Box2DLights
+* Scaling difficulty from score delta and raw score
+* A ton of weapons!

 #### _Pictures and gifs incoming!_